 Tea Time Tech Talks are informal, facilitated conversations about pedagogical challenges in teaching in a technological-enhanced learning environment.
 The weekly talks are co-hosted by the Division of Information Technology Learning Technologies group and the University of Maryland Libraries.
 Each talk is mentored by a knowledgeable faculty member or librarian, but the conversation is free flowing and intended to raise as many questions as might be answered.

 The Innovations in Teaching and Learning (ITL) Conference showcases and celebrates the creativity and dedication of University instructors who demonstrate excellence in their teaching endeavors.
 The ITL Conference recognizes both technological and non-technical solutions that respond to pedagogical problems in innovative ways.
-The annual conference is jointly sponsored by the Office of Information Technology and the Center for Teaching Excellence and is held on the College Park campus.
+The annual conference is jointly sponsored by the Division of Information Technology and the Center for Teaching Excellence and is held on the College Park campus.